matthewantonis-georgiancollege/SQL_COMP2003/Assignment_2/README.md

 ### 4. Using a CASE command fill in the data for the bonus column. • Non-credit card holders will receive a bonus of zero (cctype: N/A). • Customers who hold a Visa or who live in New Brunswick the bonus will be $140 • All American Express holders will get $100 (cctype: Amex) • Customers who live in any province other than New Brunswick and have a MasterCard will get $70 as bonus. • Then, customers with any other credit cards will get $59.99 as bonus.
 In your report, explain the considerations that were made in constructing this statement.

 **Script:**
+- UPDATE Customers SET bonus =
+  - CASE
+    - WHEN cctype = 'N/A' THEN 0
+    - WHEN cctype = 'Visa' OR province = 'NB' THEN 140
+    - WHEN cctype = 'AmEx' THEN 100
+    - WHEN province <> 'NB' AND cctype = 'MasterCard' THEN 70 ELSE 59.99
+  - END;

 **Results:**
 <p align="center">